idomic/Nagios_Zombie_Plugin/README.md

 Finally don't forget to pull from Git and reset the Nagios process.

-##In case you want to add graphic representation, here's how:
+/*In case you want to add graphic representation, here's how:*/

 ## Set graphic representation for your Nagios plugin